 Your Complete Low-Fat Food List for Grocery Shopping Success

 Not all low-fat foods are created the same, as commercial products often contain unwanted additives.
 Add these naturally, low-fat foods to your grocery list for successful shopping!

 "Fat-free" or "low-fat" diet foods are often consumed in hopes to lose weight and reduce the risk of heart disease.
 But people often misinterpret all low-fat food as a good indicator of health.

 Let it be known that fat is an integral component of a healthy diet, especially when balancing healthy fats with protein and high-fiber carb sources.
 And unless medically advised, restricting fat can be counterproductive to weight loss and compromise overall health.

-If recommended to a low to no-fat diet, add these naturally low-fat foods to your next grocery list!
+Whether recommended a low to no-fat diet or aiming to eat healthier fat sources, add these naturally low-fat foods to your next shopping list!

 Low-Fat Food List